Explore two floors of memorabilia and learn powerful stories about the triumphs and tragedies that have shaped the Winnipeg fire service of today.

 1882 Hand-drawn Hose Reel Wagon; 1900 Horse Drawn Hose Wagon; 1882 “Alex Logan” Ronald Steamer; 1928 LaFrance Pump; 1930 LaFrance Pimp; and, a 1966 Mack C125 Pumper.

-Some of our most prized artifacts are items belonging to Chief “Fighting Billy Code”, consisting of his personal writing desk, speaking trumpet, diary, Bible, and numerous articles from his exciting career.
+Some of the museums most prized artifacts are items belonging to Chief “Fighting Billy Code”, including his personal writing desk, speaking trumpet, diary, Bible, and numerous articles from his exciting career.

 Your Donations Keep Our Engines Running

 The Winnipeg Firefighters Museum aims to entertain and educate our visitors about the current processes and historical stories of the fire service.
 The museum relies on your donations in order to continue with the mission of the Winnipeg Firefighters Historical Society.
 Please follow the link below to make a secure, charitable donation.

 © 2019 The Firefighters Historical Society of Winnipeg | Reproduction of the site in part or in whole prohibited unless with written permission.
 All rights reserved.